Brauer and partition diagram models for phylogenetic trees and forests: Non-binary trees and partition diagrams

 \subsection{Forests}

-The correspondence given in Section~\ref{s:nonbinary} between trees and partitions applies to partitions with non-trivial blocks.
-Recalling that blocks correspond to sets of sibling vertices in a tree, a natural interpretation for a singleton (trivial) block is that it corresponds to a vertex with no siblings.
-Given the definition of a phylogenetic tree used here (and elsewhere) excludes non-root vertices of degree 2, the natural interpretation for a singleton block is that it corresponds to a root vertex.
+The correspondence given in Section~\ref{s:non-binary.partitions}\ref{s:nonbinary} between trees and partitions applies to partitions with non-trivial subsets.
+Recalling that subsets in a partition correspond to sibling vertices in a tree, a natural interpretation for a singleton (trivial) subset is that it corresponds to a vertex with no siblings.
+Given the definition of a phylogenetic tree used here (and elsewhere) excludes non-root vertices of degree 2, the natural interpretation for a singleton subset is that it corresponds to a root vertex\footnote{Note that Erd\H{o}s and Sz\'ekely~\cite{erdos1989applications} do not strictly consider phylogenetic trees as we define them here, in that they allow internal vertices of degree 2 in their trees.
+Hence, their correspondence gives trees rather than forests.}.
 And therefore, a diagram with singleton vertices ought to correspond to a forest.
 Indeed, as in Theorem~\ref{t:forests.partitions}, forests of phylogenetic trees on $n$ leaves provide a one-to-one correspondence with a set of partitions $\Pi_{[n]}$ defined in Eq.~\eqref{e:Pi[n]} below.

-Let $\F_n$ denote the set of $X$-forests, that is the set of forests whose leaves are labelled by elements of the set $X$, with $|X|=n$. $X$-forests are graphs whose connected components are rooted phylogenetic trees, the disjoint union of whose leaves is $X$.
+Let $\F_n$ denote the set of $X$-forests, that is the set of forests whose leaves are labelled by elements of the set $X$, with $|X|=n\ge 1$. $X$-forests are graphs whose connected components are rooted phylogenetic trees, whose leaves partition $X$.
+Note that unlike the families of rooted trees, for forests we are allowing $n=1$.